 How to Apply

 To apply for State, Federal, and/or Iona College need-based Institutional aid, you must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov using our FAFSA school code of 002737.
-Students admitted to Iona College for Summer 2017 and later will be automatically considered for merit scholarships during the admission process and are not required to file a FAFSA.
+Students admitted to Iona College for Summer 2017 and later will be automatically considered for merit scholarships during the admission process and are not required to file a FAFSA to receive or renew scholarship awards.
 It is important to note, however, that for full consideration for all aid for which a student may be eligible, a FAFSA should be filed.
 The FAFSA requirement does not apply to International Students.

 Important FAFSA Filing Deadlines:

 Transfers: within 30 days from the date of admittance to the College

 Graduate students: within 30 days from the date of admittance to the College

 When funds are limited, students who filed by the deadline will be considered for funding on a priority basis.
 Incoming Spring students must have completed the FAFSA by October 15 of the prior year.

 Ongoing, your FAFSA must be filed by April 15 of every year in order to retain need-based grant awards.
 Failure to submit your official FAFSA by the required deadline will result in the loss of any need-based Iona grant.